FAQ

 We offer a free 15-minute consultation to help you get a sense of who we are and whether we’d be a good fit.
 There’s no pressure — just a chance to ask questions and explore your options.

-Our office is located within walking distance of NYU’s main campus in Manhattan.
+Our office is located in The Townsend Building (1123 Broadway) right next to Madison Square Park.
+This is within walking distance of NYU’s main campus in Manhattan.

 Click the “Schedule a Consultation” button anywhere on the site to get started.
 You’ll choose the therapist you'd like to meet with, answer a few quick questions, and select a consultation time that works for you.